 Lack of nondisclosure agreements gives rise to doubts about genuine intention to keep trade secrets protected.

 Every state has enacted a law prohibiting theft or disclosure of trade secrets.
-Most of these laws are derived from the Uniform Trade Secrets Act (UTSA).
+These laws are derived from the Uniform Trade Secrets Act.

 Examples of trade secret infringement that can lead to trade secret lawsuits: